Two more suppliers say payments are overdue from indebted Evergrande

 The downgrades reflect the firm’s heightened refinancing risk over the coming 12-18 months given its weakened funding access and liquidity position, Moody’s said.

-Shares of Evergrande dropped as much as 4.9% on Tuesday morning in Hong Kong, versus a 1.1% decline in the broader market (.HSI).
+Shares of Evergrande dropped as much as 4.9% on Tuesday morning in Hong Kong, versus a 1.1% decline in the broader market.

 ($1 = 6.4655 Chinese yuan renminbi)